kubernetes-sigs/cluster-api-provider-packet/docs/layer2/layer2_support.md

 }
 ```

-The following example configures a network named "storage VLAN" with VXLAN ID 1000, IP address range 192.168.10.0/24, and a default gateway of
+The following example configures a network named "storage VLAN" with VXLAN ID 1000, IP address range 10.60.10.0/24, and a default gateway of
-192.168.10.1.
-The IP addresses are assigned by the cluster-api component.
+10.60.10.1.
+The IP addresses are assigned to the indvidual machines by the cluster-api component.

+// TODO: Do we need to add the VLAN and gateway field in the NetworkSpec?

 ```yaml
 kind: PacketCluster